- K. Scott Warren, Artistic Director

 She is a past New Jersey Symphony Master Teacher, a national conference committee member for the Organization of American Kodaly Educators, and is an officer in the New Jersey state chapter.

-Sara Murphy is Executive Director of Sacred Music in a Sacred Space and Administrator of the music department at the Church of St. Ignatius Loyola.
-In this capacity she manages areas such as advertising, marketing, communication, fulfillment and fundraising for Sacred Music in a Sacred Space, as well as general operations.
+Sara Murphy is Executive Director of Sacred Music in a Sacred Space.
+In this capacity she manages areas such as advertising, marketing, communication, fulfillment and fundraising for Sacred Music in a Sacred Space.